1 R Foundations for Data Science

 Reflect and Connect

-Which concepts in this chapter felt most intuitive, and which did you find most challenging?
+Which concept in this chapter felt most intuitive, and which concept required the most effort to understand?

-How might the skills introduced in this chapter support data analysis in your own field of study or research?
+How could the R skills introduced in this chapter support data analysis in your own field of study, research, or professional work?